Aryaman28/Spam_Detection/README.md

 # Spam_Detection
-A project to detect and differentiate between spam &amp; ham
+A script to detect between spam SMSs and distinguish which ones are important and which ones are not